 The Power of Meditation and Mindfulness

 In today’s busy world, useful smartphone apps provide easy access to many resources and tools.
-Kootenai Health has partnered with companies, Unmind and Headspace, to offer expanded versions of their digital mindfulness resources.
-All employees can access them through the Virgin Pulse app accessible on your smartphone, the Kloud and Kloudlite.
+Kootenai Health has partnered with Unmind to offer expanded versions of their digital mindfulness resources.
+All employees and Kootenai Clinic physicians and APPs can access Unmind through the Virgin Pulse app accessible on your smartphone, the Kloud and Kloudlite.